 Sometimes they come in silently, so try to always be prepared.
 When you are calling elk, even cold calling, use a range finder to memorize the distances of several landmarks (trees, stumps, brush, etc.) within your shooting range.
 Then you will know about how far away he is when he enters that zone.

 Then try to remember as many details as you can about what happens next, because he won’t drop dead right there.
-If you don’t see where he goes down, it’s time for blood trailing (go to that page), but only after waiting a half hour to an hour.
+If you don’t see where he goes down, it’s time for blood trailing, but only after waiting a half hour to an hour.
 Take a nap (yeah, right!).
 Eat lunch.
 Just don't move in too soon!

 Video of Calling/Set Up Scenario:

-This video is of a scenario set up after calling elk in a valley up to a ridge top.
+This video is of a scenario set up after calling a bull down in a valley up to a ridge top.
 As soon as the bull was clearly coming in it was time to shut up.
-The caller and shooter didn’t separate because a video recording was desired.
+The caller and shooter didn’t separate because of the inexperience of the young shooter.

 The shooter had to hold too long after he drew.
 He shot over the bull because of the fatigue of holding draw for a little over a minute.
 It's not unusual to have to hold a draw to keep from getting busted.
-Letting a release go while still holding the string is pretty noisy and entails some serious movement.
+Shooting with a long hold should be practiced.
+Letting a release down is pretty noisy and causes some serious movement that gets you busted.

 At this point, your thigh and neck are holding most of the pressure of the bow at full draw.
 Practice this before hand.
 Notice how long you can hold without affecting your ability to aim when the time is right.
 This takes a little bit of moment, but not near as much as releasing your draw and then redrawing your bow.